tom-the-magnus/OLD-tom-the-magnus-portfolio-site/_posts/2023-05-01-map(),-filter(),-lambda.md

 layout: post
 title: "Python - map(), filter(), lambda()"
 description: "A basic guide to these built in functions in Python"
-date: 2022-05-01
+date: 2022-05-05
 feature_image: images/world-map.png
 tags: [python]
 ---

-In [[Comprehensions]], I mentioned that you could use these functions to perform the same operations that a list comprehension would.
+In [Comprehensions Basics](https://tom-the-magnus.github.io/comprehensions), I mentioned that you could use these functions to perform the same operations that a list comprehension would.
 So what are these things anyway?
 Let's find out.

 <!--more-->